ritwikpal20/Basic-Blog-Media-App/README.md

 This is a api based , simple backend project , based on blog posting.
+It works on single URL and all the various components are loaded into it asynchronously.

-# Social Media App
+# Blog Posting App

-## **Setting up the database in local machine**
+## **Setting up the database on local machine for development:**

+## _Using MySQL Database_

 ### _1. Install Mysql Database and add it to path_